ArduPilot/ardupilot/README_waf.txt

     # Waf also accepts '-j' option to parallelize the build.
     waf -j8

-In subdirectories of vehicles, examples and tools (they contain a wscript file), it's possible to trigger a build of just that program either by calling waf in the subdirectory or by specifying it as part of targets
+It's possible to build for just a vehicle or an example by specifying it as the

-    # Will build only ArduCopter
-    cd ArduCopter; waf -j9; cd -
+target:

     # From the top directory, note the board name used in the target
-    waf --targets=ArduCopter.linux
+    waf --target ArduCopter.linux

     # List all the targets available
     waf list